Lofoten with roof tents – guide with practical advice and inspiration

 Although there were some people, the feeling was that we just managed to be there before the biggest crowd arrived.
 For example, we had not pre-booked any campsites but had no problem finding a spot.

-Visiting Lofoten in winter, you can instead enjoy the calm, northern lights, and fantastic off-piste skiing.
+If you visit Lofoten in winter, you can instead enjoy the calm, northern lights, and fantastic off-piste skiing.
 My dream is still to go back in autumn when the leaves change color.
 The downside of autumn is shorter days and more rain than in summer.

 Rain gear.
 We were lucky to have good weather throughout our trip but the fact is it rains a lot in Lofoten and the weather changes quickly.